Edward Teller: Los Alamos Laboratory

-In 1942, Teller was invited to be part of Robert Oppenheimer's summer planning seminar, at the University of California, Berkeley for the origins of the Manhattan Project, the Allied effort to develop the first nuclear weapons.
+In 1942, Teller was invited to be part of Robert Oppenheimer's summer planning seminar at the University of California, Berkeley, on the origins of the Manhattan Project, the US effort to develop the first nuclear weapons.
 A few weeks earlier, Teller had been meeting with his friend and colleague Enrico Fermi about the prospects of atomic warfare, and Fermi had nonchalantly suggested that perhaps a weapon based on nuclear fission could be used to set off an even larger nuclear fusion reaction.
-Even though he initially explained to Fermi why he thought the idea would not work, Teller was fascinated by the possibility and was quickly bored with the idea of "just" an atomic bomb even though this was not yet anywhere near completion.
-At the Berkeley session, Teller diverted discussion from the fission weapon to the possibility of a fusion weapon—what he called the "Super", an early concept of what was later to be known as a hydrogen bomb.
+Even though he initially explained to Fermi why he thought the idea would not work, Teller was fascinated by the possibility and was quickly bored with the idea of "just" an atomic bomb, even though this was not yet anywhere near completion.
+At the Berkeley session, Teller diverted the discussion from the fission weapon to the possibility of a fusion weapon—what he called the "Super", an early conception of the hydrogen bomb.

 Arthur Compton, the chairman of the University of Chicago physics department, coordinated the uranium research of Columbia University, Princeton University, the University of Chicago, and the University of California, Berkeley.
 To remove disagreement and duplication, Compton transferred the scientists to the Metallurgical Laboratory at Chicago.
-Teller was left behind at first, because while he and Mici were now American citizens, they still had relatives in enemy countries.
-In early 1943, the Los Alamos Laboratory was established in Los Alamos, New Mexico to design an atomic bomb, with Oppenheimer as its director.
+Even though Teller and Mici were now American citizens, they had relatives in enemy countries, so Teller did not at first go to Chicago.
+In early 1943, construction of the Los Alamos Laboratory in New Mexico began.
+With Oppenheimer as its director, the laboratory's purpose was to design an atomic bomb.
 Teller moved there in March 1943.
-Apparently, Teller managed to annoy his neighbors there by playing the piano late in the night.
+In Los Alamos, he annoyed his neighbors by playing piano late at night.